-(a) The name, location, and legal nature of the school, including a copy of articles of association or other documents descriptive of the legal nature of the school.

-(c) The time schedule by which the school intends to implement the program for which certification is sought.
+- (a) The name, location, and legal nature of the school, including a copy of articles of association or other documents descriptive of the legal nature of the school. - (b) The credits or degree(s) that the school proposes to offer. - (c) The time schedule by which the school intends to implement the program for which certification is sought. - (d) The purpose and philosophy of education of the school.

-(e) The organization of the school including a description of its governance, administration, and affiliation with other organizations for the provision of services or programs.

-(f) A description of the financial resources of the school including its present and anticipated future assets, sources of funding and revenue, start-up costs for proposed programs, and operating budget.
-Assets and income and expenditures for the out-of-state school's prior fiscal year shall be presented in an audited financial statement prepared by a certified public accountant.

-(g) The school's policy regarding refund of tuition and fees collected in advance from students.

-(h) A description of the school's physical plant, library, and equipment.

-(i) A description of academic programs, including their level, site, and length.
-The application shall set forth the minimum credit requirements, if any.

-(j) A statement regarding the school's professional staff, including its policy regarding appointment, promotion, tenure, if applicable, dismissal, the qualifications of professional staff, teaching and student loads, and the numbers of full-time and part-time and adjunct staff and their non- teaching responsibilities.

-(k) A description of the student body, including its size and level of education at admission, methods of recruitment, and available financial aid resources.

-(I) A copy of all catalogues or brochures publicly distributed by the school and a copy of advertisements sponsored by the school to recruit students or solicit funds.

-(m) If the school is to offer credits or degree(s) through online delivery or by correspondence, a description of those activities and proof of relevant licensure.

-(n) Evidence that each applicant for enrollment is notified, in writing, on an application, enrollment, or registration form to be signed by the applicant, that credits earned at the school are transferable only at the discretion of the receiving school.

-(o) A statement of commitment to offer the full program for students to complete the program in a reasonable length of time.

-(p) Documentation of accreditation by any regional, national, or programmatic institutional accrediting agency recognized by the U.S. Department of Education.
+- (e) The organization of the school including a description of its governance, administration, and affiliation with other organizations for the provision of services or programs. - (f) A description of the financial resources of the school including its present and anticipated future assets, sources of funding and revenue, start-up costs for proposed programs, and operating budget.
+Assets and income and expenditures for the out-of-state school's prior fiscal year shall be presented in an audited financial statement prepared by a certified public accountant. - (g) The school's policy regarding refund of tuition and fees collected in advance from students. - (h) A description of the school's physical plant, library, and equipment. - (i) A description of academic programs, including their level, site, and length.
+The application shall set forth the minimum credit requirements, if any. - (j) A statement regarding the school's professional staff, including its policy regarding appointment, promotion, tenure, if applicable, dismissal, the qualifications of professional staff, teaching and student loads, and the numbers of full-time and part-time and adjunct staff and their non-teaching responsibilities. - (k) A description of the student body, including its size and level of education at admission, methods of recruitment, and available financial aid resources. - (I) A copy of all catalogues or brochures publicly distributed by the school and a copy of advertisements sponsored by the school to recruit students or solicit funds. - (m) If the school is to offer credits or degree(s) through online delivery or by correspondence, a description of those activities and proof of relevant licensure. - (n) Evidence that each applicant for enrollment is notified, in writing, on an application, enrollment, or registration form to be signed by the applicant, that credits earned at the school are transferable only at the discretion of the receiving school. - (o) A statement of commitment to offer the full program for students to complete the program in a reasonable length of time. - (p) Documentation of accreditation by any regional, national, or programmatic institutional accrediting agency recognized by the U.S. Department of Education.